I never thought or wanted to think that I would ever say anything bad about another breeder. Live and let live, right? Well...sad to say,

 I want to start with one of my pet peeves - breeders who are on the AKC "Bred With Heart" and/or "Breeder of Merit" programs and they do not test for hip dysplasia.
 No, no, no!
 That is wrong, wrong, wrong!
 They are not qualified to be members of either program if they're not doing hip x-rays, however, AKC does not check for health clearances!
 So many breeders assuring the public that THEIR lines are healthy, and that "you don't need to pay that much for a puppy," when they don't deserve to be in these AKC programs!

-BLUE ROSE IS TOTALLY QUALIFIED TO BE IN THE BWH PROGRAM!
+BLUE ROSE DOES ALL REQUIRED TESTING TO BE IN THE BWH PROGRAM!

 Side note: Per OFA, hip ratings of Excellent, Good, and Fair are perfectly acceptable.
 Borderline, Mild, Moderate, and Severe are not acceptable.